How often should I check my snails tank for eggs?

 I have lots of baby snails I want to rehome, what should I do?

-Unfortunately,there is an extremely high number of unwanted giant African land snails within the UK and so they can be difficult to find good homes for.
-Preloved http://www.preloved.co.uk/ is a good website for finding homes for animals, so it would be worth advertising the babies on there.
-There are some people who use snails as live feed for reptiles, so please be very careful when vetting responses.
+Unfortunately, there is an extremely high number of unwanted giant African land snails within the UK and so they can be difficult to find good homes for.
+Selling websites can be used to advertise for new homes however, there are people who use snails as live feed for reptiles, so it is important to be very careful when vetting responses.

-Snails should be rehomed in pairs, not singularly, as they are gregarious animals.
-While they are easy to house as a group when they are young, 3 adult snails require a 3ftx1.5ft tank, which very few people are able to provide, so it is best not to home them in groups.
-Provide a care sheet with any snails that you rehome and ensure that any new owners know how frequently they must check for eggs and that snails can live for over ten years and reach up to 1ft in length.
-Please feel free to pass on our details to anyone who is interested in taking on a snail from you and would like advice or information on them.
+Snails should be rehomed in pairs or groups, not singularly, as they are gregarious animals.
+However, while they are easy to house as a group when they are young, it is important to consider that 3 adult snails require a 3ft x 1.5ft tank.
+Provide a care sheet with any snails that you rehome and ensure that new owners know how frequently to check for eggs, that snails can live for over ten years and that they can reach up to 1ft in length.
+Please feel free to pass on our details to anyone who would like advice or information on caring for snails.

 Please do not send snails by post.
-This is extremely stressful for the snails, there is a significant risk of injury to them and it is possible for parcels containing snails to be lost in the post.
+This maybe stressful and could expose them to extremes of temperature.
+Additionally, there is a risk of injury if dropped or shaken and it is possible for parcels to be lost in the post.

 You can also try contacting animal sanctuaries within your area to see if they are able to take some of the babies in for you.
 Both Cat Chat http://www.catchat.org/and Animal Rescuers http://www.animalrescuers.co.uk/ have comprehensive lists of animal sanctuaries.
-It is unlikely that one sanctuary may be able to take them all in but you could try asking several if they could each take a smaller number.
+If one sanctuary is unable to take them all, you could ask several rescues if they could each take a smaller number.
 Your local branch of the RSPCA would also be a good place to try.